luhsra/llfree-bench/ARTIFACT.md

 Our artifacts are packaged in a Docker image, which includes the necessary tools to execute them.
 Thus the only prerequisites for the evaluation are:

+- A Linux based system (for KVM).
+  - We have tested this on Linux 6.0, 6.1, and 6.2.
-- A Linux-based system (preferred) with at least 8 cores and 32GB RAM (lower specifications may work, but the results may be less meaningful).
+- At least 8 physical cores and 32GB RAM (more is better).
+  - Lower specifications should work, but the results may be less meaningful.
+- Hyperthreading should be disabled for more stable results.
 - A properly installed and running Docker daemon.